American eels are interesting creatures; they’re like fish but they’re technically not fish.

 In fact, the list of predators that target American Eels is almost as long as the list of other fish and animals that the eels eat themselves.

-In a nutshell, it becomes a hierarchy of animals species, the large prey on the small, and the even larger prey on those that are smaller than them.
+In a nutshell, it becomes a hierarchy of animal species, the large prey on the small, and the even larger prey on those that are smaller than them.
 This rule even applies to the same species, as some eels will hunt for and eat others that are accessible to them at the time.

 Take a look at the lists below to discover the comparison between what American Eels eat, as well as what eats them.